hphelion/documentation/cloudos/prepare.glossary.md

 :     String which must be used for subsequent requests to other services.

 ## B

+###Barclamp###
+:    Also known as an install module, defines the capability of a service or role to apply to individual hosts or a set of hosts.
+To deploy a barclamp, a proposal is created.

+###Baremetal Host###
+:    Refers to the machine that runs the nova-compute and nova-baremetal-deploy-helper services.
+The host functions like a hypervisor by providing power management and imaging services.

 ###Block storage###
 :     Information stored in raw form, with no consideration as to the type of information.